 Sounds far fetched.
 But it’s true.

 Here’s the ways your ISP kills your character – and the tools you need to defeat them and reclaim your game.

 Let’s begin with the one we all know about.

 Basically put, your broadband isn’t just yours.
 You share it.
 Contention ratio is a description of how many homes are using the same Broadband line as you.
-Lower contention ratio means higher speed.
+A lower contention ratio means higher speed.
 Think of it like traffic on the road.
-The most people using the road, the more congested it becomes – and the less chance you have of putting your Boxter in 6th, winding out on the straights and showing what those four big cylinders can do.
+The more people using the road, the more congested it becomes – and the less chance you have of putting your Boxter in 6th, winding out on the straights, and showing what those four big cylinders can do.